 The French idiom "J'ai un petit creux" revealed

-It includes a complete guide of what it is and how you can use it in everyday life with an audio example.
-Plus, we also sprinkled useful things like slow pronunciation audio, synonyms, dialogue example and more!
+Get prepared to discover all the things you need to know about the basic French expression "J'ai un petit creux".
+It includes a detailed guide of what it is and how you can use it in a casual conversation with an audio example.
+Plus, we also added some useful stuff like dialogue example, slow pronunciation audio, synonyms and more!

 English translation